scottyunho/whisky-business/README.md

 # whisky-business
-A web-scraper that looks for applicable cocktail recipes given a list of ingredients as input.
+A web-scraper that looks for cocktail recipes that can be created solely using ingredients specified in the input.